PyPy v7.3.1: release of 2.7 and 3.6¶

 - 64-bit ARM machines running Linux.

-Unfortunately at the moment of writing our ARM buildbots are out of service, so for now we are not releasing any binaries for the ARM architecture (32 bit), although PyPy does support ARM 32 bit processors.
+Unfortunately at the moment of writing our ARM32 buildbots are out of service, so for now we are not releasing any binaries for that architecture, although PyPy does support ARM 32 bit processors.

 Python 3.6 only¶